 No, I am no economist, but the COVID crisis compels me to tell a story of how the communities in Philadelphia are utilizing energy and resources- toilet paper, for instance!
 In the words of Ursula Le Guin, “there have been great societies that did not use the wheel but there have been no societies that did not tell stories.”
-During my daily walks, I have seen this apply particularly to the people of Philadelphia, whose spirits unfold in the most surprising ways.
+During my daily walks, I have seen this apply particularly to the people of Philadelphia, whose spirit unfolds in the most surprising ways.
 Yes, the quarantine is stalling the economy and social lives, making us wear gloves and masks, wash hands and wipe doorknobs a thousand times, but what I can’t help but notice is that it is also triggering a wave of innovation where people are reflecting on their needs and making a call on the use of resources.
 Families gather outside their homes sharing a beer 6 feet apart.
 Rules of the kids’ games are adjusted accordingly to keep social distancing.
 Some have picked up skills to give a haircut or grooming to those in the family, others are doing with makeshift salons in their garages!
 Many restaurants are thriving on takeout business.
 Eating out in some restaurants is now taking place in cars, parks, and public spaces.
 Reading books for fun has made it back to the ranks again!
 Enjoying the outdoors, either laying in a hammock, biking, skating, or yoga on a mat are indulgences for all to enjoy free of cost!

 1. Revisit the local